MicrosoftDocs/azure-docs/articles/azure-app-configuration/quickstart-resource-manager.md

 In the above template, there are two resource types.

-1. `Microsoft.AppConfiguration/configurationStores` for creating the App Configuration store.
+- `Microsoft.AppConfiguration/configurationStores` for creating the App Configuration store.
-1. `Microsoft.AppConfiguration/configurationStores/keyValues` for setting key-values to the App Configuration store.
+- `Microsoft.AppConfiguration/configurationStores/keyValues` for setting key-values to the App Configuration store.

 In an App Configuration store, each key-value is uniquely identified by its key and label combination.
 In ARM template, each key-value is represented by a single `Microsoft.AppConfiguration/configurationStores/keyValues` resource, whose name is a combination of key and label.
 The key and label are joined by delimiter `$`.
 Label is optional.

 In the above template, the key-value resource name is `myKey$myLabel`, which means the key is `myKey` and the label is `myLabel`.
 To create a key-value without a label, the key-value resource name shall be like `myKey`.

-To use characters that are not allowed by ARM resource name in keys or labels, percent-encoding, also known as URL encoding, is required.
-However, as `%` is not allowed in the ARM resource name either, `~` is used as the replacement of `%` as the encoding character.
+To use characters that are not allowed by ARM template resource name in keys or labels, percent-encoding, also known as URL encoding, is required.
+However, as `%` is not allowed in the ARM template resource name either, `~` is used as the replacement of `%` as the encoding character.
 Therefore, keys and labels should be encoded like this:

-1. URL encode
+- Apply URL encoding
-2. Replace `~` with `~7E`
+- Replace `~` with `~7E`
-3. Replace `%` with `~`
+- Replace `%` with `~`

 For example, to create a key-value pair with key as `AppName:DbEndpoint` and label as `Test`, the resource name should be `AppName~3ADbEndpoint$Test`.

 ### Reference key-values in the ARM template

 The ARM template function `reference` is supported by App Configuration.
-In the `outputs` section of the above template, the resource id of the key-value is passed to the `reference` function, which returns the key-value object from the App Configuration store.
+In the `outputs` section of the above template, the resource ID of the key-value is passed to the `reference` function, which returns the key-value object from the App Configuration store.

 > [!WARNING]
 > As the ARM template is executed outside of your virtual network, it will not be allowed to set or reference key-values in an App Configuration store that has Private Endpoint enabled but without allowing public network access.